pernillejorg/retrieval-effects-claim-verification/README.md

 3. Evidence overload: too many documents confuse or dilute the model
 4. Confident wrong prediction: model is wrong despite having reasonably relevant evidence

-70 errors from SciFact (35 each from the dense and dense-plus-rerank conditions) are manually labelled into these categories as the primary failure analysis, with a second blind annotation pass giving an intra-annotator agreement of Cohen's kappa 0.914.
+70 errors from SciFact (35 each from the dense and dense-plus-rerank conditions) are manually labelled into these categories as the primary failure analysis, and all 70 were then relabelled from scratch in a blind second pass, giving an intra-annotator agreement of Cohen's kappa 0.914 over the 65 categorised rows.
 For SciFact-Open, quantitative failure rates are compared across conditions without full manual annotation, which is an honest scoping decision for a solo project.
-The analysis examines which retrieval conditions produce which failure types, and whether stance reranking affects the first two categories in particular.
+The reranker was designed to reduce the first two categories.
+Both instead roughly double as a share of each condition's errors, while the two downstream categories fall, so it moves failures upstream rather than removing them.
+The samples are small (around 33 per condition) and the Wilson intervals are wide, so the shift is directional rather than precisely quantified.

 ### Step 8: Retrieval-Aware Confidence Scoring

 RoBERTa outputs a softmax probability distribution, and the highest probability is used as a confidence score.
-The analysis looks at whether low-confidence predictions are more likely to be wrong, whether stance reranking changes the confidence–correctness relationship, and whether a simple flagging rule (mark predictions below a threshold as unreliable) catches more errors.
+The analysis looks at whether low-confidence predictions are more likely to be wrong, whether stance reranking changes the confidence–correctness relationship, and whether a simple flagging rule catches more errors.
+The central finding is an inversion: on refutation claims the classifier is on average more confident when wrong than when right, in all eight condition-by-corpus cells, and reranking extends the reversal to a second class on SciFact.

 ### Step 9: Cross-Dataset Comparison

-Once results are in for both datasets, the key questions are: does reranking help consistently as retrieval difficulty scales, do the failure indicators shift as the corpus grows roughly 100 times larger, and does the confidence–correctness pattern hold under harder retrieval.
+Three questions are asked of the two corpora side by side: does reranking help consistently as retrieval difficulty scales, do the failure indicators shift as the corpus grows roughly 100 times larger, and does the confidence–correctness pattern hold under harder retrieval.
 The main finding is that on the large corpus no retrieval configuration beats the no-retrieval baseline, so retrieval becomes counterproductive at scale rather than merely harder, and the confidence inversion on refutation claims holds on both corpora.
 Framing is retrieval-difficulty generalisation; domain generalisation is handled by Step 10.

 ### Step 10: Real-World Application